 Also Read: Mock tests for NEET SS Aspirants

-Former academic cell chairman of MCI Dr Ved Prakash Mishra said that the general body of MCI had debated the issue at length and decided against equating the two.
-However, the council had allowed parity of DNB to regular PG qualification only in case the incumbent had one year research associateship to his/her credit along with three years of tutorship in concerned specialty in a recognized medical college," he said.
-"During PG course students are entitled to teach undergraduate students and this teaching was counted as 'teaching experience'.
+Former academic cell chairman of MCI Dr Ved Prakash Mishra, said that the general body of MCI had debated the issue at length and decided against equating the two.
+However, the council had allowed parity of DNB to regular PG qualification only in case the incumbent had one-year research associateship to his/her credit along with three years of tutorship in the concerned speciality in a recognized medical college," he said.
+"During PG course students are entitled to teach undergraduate students, and this teaching was counted as 'teaching experience'.
 Such a situation does not exist in non-teaching hospitals," added Dr Mishra.

 However, many senior practicing doctors express views in favour of equating DNB with MD/MS. Dr Rajesh Swarnakar, a senior chest physician, categorically stated that DNB was definitely a superior degree than PG and hence there was no question of equating the two.
 "The standard is so high that merely 5-15% clear the exam.
 DNB admissions are centralised and there is no scope for any manipulation.
 Hence DNB is not equivalent to MD/MS but is much superior," he said.
 Dr Swarnakar pointed out that the DNB examination had much more recognition abroad as compared to other PG degrees in medicine from India.

 Also watch a detailed video on NExT: Exam in two steps?
 Everything you need to know by Dr. Deepak Marwah PrepLadder Neet Pg :

 Lastly, no matter which career path you choose for your medical PG, appearing for the NEET PG entrance exam will remain a constant.
 So once you've decided on a career option that's right for you, your complete focus should be on preparing for the entrance exam.